helsinova/ehwe/src/doc/manpage.md

 Usage: `peek <dac|lms|si> <address> [num_addresses]`

-The peek command can read any of the devices hanging off the FPGA which includes the LMS6002D transceiver, VCTCXO trim DAC or the Si5338 clock generator chip.
+The peek command can read any of the adapters hanging off the FPGA which includes the LMS6002D transceiver, VCTCXO trim DAC or the Si5338 clock generator chip.